-Dubai is considered less family-friendly than Abu Dhabi, but this does not mean that there are fewer things for children and families to do in the emirate.
+While Dubai is considered somewhat less family-friendly than Abu Dhabi, there are still many things for children and families to do in the emirate.

-The city is filled with fun activities for the whole family to enjoy, from huge indoor play areas and water parks to educational centres, museums and an aquarium.
+Dubai is filled to the brim with fun activities for the whole family to enjoy, from huge indoor play areas and water parks to educational centres, museums and an aquarium.

 Education for kids in Dubai

 As expat children don't usually attend state-run schools in Dubai, there is a wide choice of international schools in the emirate.